datarobot/datarobot-user-models/task_templates/pipelines/r_lang/README.md

 The expected arguments to the fit method should remain the same, although the internal functionality can be tweaked to use different modeling or preprocessing techniques.

-Inside you will find several commented out methods related to prediction behavior.
-Uncomment and implement provided methods to modify this behavior from the default.
+Inside you will find an .init hook, which loads required libaries and a fit hook that makes predictions.

 ### To run locally using 'drum'
 Paths are relative to `datarobot-user-models` root: